Student Handbook

 Journal Club

-Journal Club is a valuable part of the educational experience for RMCOEH trainees.
-Held weekly, it involves students, faculty, and staff gathering to discuss published scientific articles relevant to occupational and environmental health and safety.
+Journal Club is a valuable part of the RMCOEH educational experience.
+It involves students, faculty, and staff gathering to discuss peer-reviewed articles related to occupational and environmental health and safety, with the aim of improving trainees': critical-thinking skills, ability to evaluate research, oral presentation skills, and breadth of knowledge regarding the published literature.

 How should presenters choose an article?

-Students should present a peer-reviewed article that is relevant to their studies in occupational and environmental health and safety.
+Students should present a peer-reviewed article that is relevant to their studies.
 There are a number of sources available to find an article, including PubMed, ScienceDirect, EBSCOHost, and other scientific databases available through the Marriott Library (logging in is necessary to bypass paywalls for off-campus access).

 Advice for choosing a paper: